 The attic acts as the lungs of the home.
 If the space cannot adequately breathe, moisture and condensation quickly become a breeding ground for mold.
 Watch Season 2 of “Island of Bryan” “Renovation Island” for a quick recap on the disastrous effects of inadequate ventilation.
 (Hint: Moisture issues at the resort resulted in rotted wood and termites in the attics and drywall of the hotel rooms.
 It was a nightmare!)

 Prevent Mold with a Solar Attic Fan

-My #1 solution to preventing mold in your home is ensuring your attic has adequate ventilation with a solar attic fan.
+My number 1 solution to prevent mold in your home is ensuring your attic has adequate ventilation with a solar attic fan.
 A solar attic fan continuously expels moist air during the summer and damp winter months.
 Since it’s powered by the sun, a solar attic fan will never lead to a spike in your electric bills (in fact, the fan actually lowers bills by reducing the strain on your air-conditioner!)
 The constant re-circulation of air year-round ensures mold spores do not accumulate on attic surfaces or re-circulate into your home.